stillwater-sc/universal/README.md

 }
 ```

 The library contains fast implementations of special IEEE-754 formats that do not have universal hardware implementations across x86, ARM, POWER, RISC-V, and GPUs.
-Special formats such as quarter precision, `quarter`, half precision, `half`, or quad precision, `quad`, are provided, as well as vendor specific extensions, such as NVIDIA `TensorFloat`, Google's Brain Float, `bfloat16`, or TI DSP fixed-points, `fixpnt`.
-In addition to these often used specializations, *Universal* supports static and elastic integers, decimals, fixed-points, rationals, linear floats, tapered floats, logarithmic, interval and adaptive-precision integers and floats.
+Special formats such as quarter precision, `quarter`, half precision, `half`, and quad precision, `quad`, are provided, as well as vendor specific extensions, such as NVIDIA `TensorFloat`, Google's Brain Float, `bfloat16`, or TI DSP fixed-points, `fixpnt`.
+In addition to these often used specializations, *Universal* supports static and elastic integers, decimals, fixed-points, rationals, linear floats, tapered floats, logarithmic, interval and adaptive-precision integers, rationals, and floats.
 There are example number system skeletons to get you started quickly if you desire to add your own.

 ## Communication channels